Pokémon: The First Movie: Plot

-Team Rocket leader Giovanni recruits scientist Dr. Fuji to create a cloned supersoldier from an eyelash of the Mythical Pokémon Mew so Fuji can resurrect his deceased daughter, Amber.
+Giovanni, leader of Team Rocket, recruits scientist Dr. Fuji to create a cloned supersoldier from an eyelash of the Mythical Pokémon Mew, with Fuji intending to use the research to clone his deceased daughter, Amber.
 In a laboratory, the weapon eventually gains sentience and is named Mewtwo.
 Mewtwo befriends the salvaged consciousness of Amber, named Ambertwo, as well as the clones of other Pokémon in the laboratory.
 However, Mewtwo becomes traumatized after Ambertwo and the rest of the clones decompose and die.
 To stabilize him, Fuji tranquilizes Mewtwo, causing him to fall into suspended animation.

 After Mewtwo fully matures and awakens from his long slumber in the laboratory on New Island, he learns of his origins.
-Infuriated that Fuji and his colleagues see him as an experiment, he uses his psychic abilities to telekinetically destroy the laboratory and kill Fuji and the scientists.
-Giovanni, witnessing the carnage from afar, asks Mewtwo to help him develop and perfect his mental abilities.
+Infuriated that Fuji and his colleagues see him as a mere experiment, he uses his psychic abilities to telekinetically destroy the laboratory and kill Fuji and the scientists.
+Giovanni, witnessing the carnage from afar, offers Mewtwo his help to develop and perfect his mental abilities.
 However, after Mewtwo realizes his purpose as a weapon for Giovanni's benefit, he destroys Team Rocket's headquarters and returns to New Island, plotting to exact revenge against humanity and Pokémon alike.

-After rebuilding the laboratory and establishing a base there, Mewtwo invites several trainers with hologram messages to battle the greatest Pokémon Master in the world at New Island.
-Ash, Misty, and Brock receive a message and accept the invitation, but when they arrive at the port city, Old Shore Wharf, Mewtwo creates a storm, causing the boats on the wharf to be closed off for safety.
-As a result, Ash's group is picked up by Team Rocket disguised as Vikings on a boat.
+After rebuilding the laboratory and establishing a base there, Mewtwo sends invites to several trainers through hologram messages to battle the greatest Pokémon Master in the world on New Island.
+Ash Ketchum, Misty, and Brock receive a message and accept the invitation, but by the time they arrive at the port city, Old Shore Wharf, Mewtwo has created a storm, causing the boats to be closed off for safety.
+To make it over there, Ash's group is picked up by Team Rocket, disguised as Vikings, on a boat.
 After the storm sinks their vessel in the middle of the ocean, Ash and his friends use their Pokémon to reach New Island.